 If you ever wondered what a Nissan Juke and GT-R would look like if they were melded together by a mad engineer, Nissan obliged with the follow-up to the original limited-production Juke R, the Nissan Juke-R 2.0, back in 2015.
 It's a Nissan Juke with the engine and running gear from the legendary Nissan GT-R shoehorned in.
 Nissan calls it the first crossover supercar, and it's hard to argue.
 The fresh bodywork on the little monster featured carbon-fiber and improved aerodynamics, and the GT-R's engine was upgraded to make 600 hp - the same amount as the GT-R Nismo.
 Performance figures were never released, but considering the original Juke R managed the 0-60 mph sprint in only three seconds, we expect this might've broken below that.

 Going back to 1993, we have the AP-X Concept, which was designed "to combine pleasure with responsibility."
-It had a lightweight direct-injection V6 engine coupled to a high performance Continually Variable Transmission (CVT).
-In fact, Nissan was the first automaker to put a high torque CVT into a production.
-The mission statement for the AP-X concept was performance and efficiency, and as well as being lightweight, and the AP-X had a drag coefficient of just 0.20.
+It had a lightweight direct-injection V6 engine coupled to a high-performance Continually Variable Transmission (CVT).
+In fact, Nissan was the first automaker to put a high-torque CVT into production.
+The mission statement for the AP-X concept was performance and efficiency, and as well as being lightweight, the AP-X had a drag coefficient of just 0.20.

 Its looks were penned by legendary designer Marcello Gandini, and rather than looking into the future, the AP-X was intended to show people what 1990s cars would have looked like if Japanese designers had been more forward-looking in the 1980s.